GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/offline-first/index.md

 ---

-The first time a user launches a Progressive Web App (PWA) via Trusted Web Activity, the service worker won't yet be available, since [the registration process](https://developers.google.com/web/fundamentals/primers/service-workers/registration) hasn't taken place yet.

-For that reason, if the user doesn't have connectivity during the first app launch, instead of the custom offline experience, the network error page is shown.
+The first time a user launches a Progressive Web App (PWA) via Trusted Web Activity, the service worker won't yet be available since [the registration process](https://developers.google.com/web/fundamentals/primers/service-workers/registration) hasn't taken place yet.
+Aditionally, if the user doesn't have connectivity during the first app launch, instead of the custom offline experience, the network error page is shown.

 An example of this scenario might take place after the user downloads the PWA from the Play Store.
-If the user doesn't have connectivity when trying to open the app for the first time, the service worker won't be yet available to show the offline fallback page, therefore, the standard error page will be shown, leading to a bad experience.
+If the user doesn't have connectivity when trying to open the app for the first time, the service worker won't yet be available to show the offline fallback page, therefore.
+The standard error page will be shown, leading to a bad experience.

 {% Img src="image/26V1DWN36MZr3mUo8ChSBlCpzp43/SixNJuHH01eY6u96Owo1.png",
-alt="twa offline - standard offline page", width="533", height="372" %}
+alt="TWA offline: the standard offline page", width="533", height="372" %}

-This guide explains how to display your own Activity in this situation, by checking the status of the network before launching the Trusted Web Activity, in order to decide if an offline Android screen should be shown.
+This guide explains how to display your own activity in this situation by checking the status of the network before launching the Trusted Web Activity.

 {% Aside %} A prerequisite of this guide is to have a Trusted Web Activity app running.
 Follow the steps in the [Integration